 Selected Works is a feature of the DigitalCommons@Macalester system that allows us to collect and feature the publications, teachings and achievements of individual Macalester faculty members.
-Faculty members interested in updating, please see this guide or contact your library liaison.
+For questions or updates, please contact Jacki Betsworth (x6345, email@example.com) or your library liaison.

 The Library has made available collections both for research and teaching at Macalester using the CONTENTdm online archiving system.
-The system is shared by the Cooperating Libraries In Consortium, (CLIC), a non-profit federation of the libraries of eight private colleges and universities in Saint Paul and Minneapolis, Minnesota.
-The members of this consortium have chosen to make a variety of unique collections more readily available in digitally searchable and accessible versions.
 The collections you find here are widely varied and continually growing, and include audio, visual, and textual resources.

 The Mac Weekly and Historical Macalester Newspapers